-Further, the Village agrees to purge and remove from these files all written reprimands, or oral reprimands that were reduced to writing in these personnel files, providing the infractions or violations described in such writing have not been repeated in the ensuing eighteen (18) months.
-The Village also agrees that when an entry is made into an employee's personnel file, the employee shall be notified of the entry as soon as practical and given a copy.
+The Village also agrees that when an entry is made into an employee's personnel file, for a written reprimand, or an oral reprimand that has been reduced to writing, the employee shall be notified of the entry as soon as practical and given a copy.
 All charges against an Officer that were found to be unfounded, exonerated or not sustained shall also be removed upon completion of the investigation.